tier4/arm-dev-summit-2020/exercises/exercise2.md

-# Exercise 2: Running Autoware and replaying recorded sensor data
+# Exercise 2: RViz basics and replaying a rosbag

 TODO